Updated: January, 2023.

 Examples in the News

-Here are some great recent examples of journalists nailing the connection:
+Here are some recent examples of journalists nailing the connection, simply and effectively:

-On heat in the American West: “Fueled by climate change, the first major heat wave of the summer has seized the western United States, toppling records and threatening lives.” – Sarah Kaplan in The Washington Post
+On heat in the American West in 2021: “Fueled by climate change, the first major heat wave of the summer has seized the western United States, toppling records and threatening lives.” – Sarah Kaplan in The Washington Post

-On wildfires & floods in the Amazon: “[The phenomenon] is in line with the extreme wetness and dryness that scientists expect to see more frequently due to climate change. … While dry weather provides fuel, humans provide the spark.” – Jake Spring for Reuters
+On wildfires and floods in the Amazon in 2021: “[The phenomenon] is in line with the extreme wetness and dryness that scientists expect to see more frequently due to climate change. … While dry weather provides fuel, humans provide the spark.” – Jake Spring for Reuters

 YOU’VE GOT THIS!
 Remember, an extreme weather story that doesn’t mention climate change is incomplete and potentially even inaccurate.
 The good news?
 Making the connection is as easy as it is necessary!